ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 For sheetupdate configure once gspread and a specific Google Spreadsheet:
 - [See configuration of gspread here](#configuration-of-gspread-for-python-summarypy-sheetupdate-and-python-dailystatspy-sheetupdate)
 - In Google Spreadsheet, create an empty Google Spreadsheet with the name: monitor.dailystats or monitor.dailystats.VIN (latter if if vin=VIN is given as parameter).
-If you want nice diagrams, you can copy this [example Google spreadsheet](https://docs.google.com/spreadsheets/d/1WwdosLQ0ViTHct_kBSNddnd-H3IUc604_Tz-0dgYI9A/edit?usp=sharing) and e.g. change diagram titels into your own language.
+If you want nice diagrams, you can copy this [example Google spreadsheet](https://docs.google.com/spreadsheets/d/1WwdosLQ0ViTHct_kBSNddnd-H3IUc604_Tz-0dgYI9A/edit?usp=sharing) and e.g. change diagram titles into your own language.
 - Go to your spreadsheet and share it with the client_email inside service_account.json created above

 Usage: